menacit/practical_cryptography_course/07-sym_crypt_tools.md

 - "Full Disk Encryption" on Linux
 - Supports multiple "keyslots"
 - Typically used via the "cryptsetup" CLI utility
+- GUIs exist to help the novice and/or lazy!

 ![bg right:30%](images/07-train.jpg)